-For example, a WordPress based website that uses MySQL database server to store data, thus suppose it has some million of traffic and quite a good load on Database server because thousands of the query are being generated every second.
+For example, a WordPress-based website uses a MySQL database server to store data, thus suppose it has some million of traffic and quite a good load on the Database server because thousands of the query are being generated every second.
 In such a situation if we don’t monitor our database to ensure its smooth performance we could lose a good amount of revenue.
-It is a very small example just thing about Amazon with billions of monthly web traffic.
-So, just envisage if the network admins and developers don’t know what is going inside the Amazon Database servers, eventually, a single problem could shut down the whole website and million-dollar of plunge.
+It is a very small example just think about Amazon with billions of monthly web traffic.
+So, just envisage if the network admins and developers don’t know what is going on inside the Amazon Database servers, eventually, a single problem could shut down the whole website and a million-dollar of plunge.

 Although a database is an abstract concept, it is composed of very specific things.
 From hardware to software, database monitoring tools must always ensure that all components are available and operating within the normal range.

 If you neglect the proper observation of the SQL server then it would not only attenuate the performance but also results in a loss in terms of money and time.
 Thus, every DB administrator and engineer understands the importance of SQL monitoring tools.
 Therefore here we are with some best SQL server performance monitoring tools along with downloading their trial versions and software list so that one can cope with the problem that could erupt to cause Database server system failure.